 We’ve all heard about Serotonin, and its use as an antidepressant in the form of Prozac, Paxil and others.
 But we seldom hear about GABA deficiency.

 GABA is the other inhibitory neurotransmitter.
-It calms us, relaxes muscle tension, helps us sleep and digest, and plays a role in coughs, vomiting, and diarrhea of unknown origin.
+It calms, relaxes muscle tension, helps sleep and digestion, and plays a role in coughs, vomiting, and diarrhea of unknown origin.

 GABA, as the great stabilizer in the human body, can regulate the bowels which may be either too loose or too constipated, or are alternating.
 GABA helps govern reflux, ringing in the ears, panic, mood swings and so much more.
 Good restful sleep requires normal GABA levels as well as good Melatonin (derived from Serotonin).

 While I see many clients on some form of Serotonin, or a Selective Serotonin Reuptake Inhibitor such as Paxil or Lexapro, I seldom see people on prescription or natural forms of GABA.
 Many times, adding some support for GABA allows people to reduce their SSRI’s (and their side effects), and get much better results as well.

 Others can just use some GABA to improve sleep, anxiety, mood swings and more.

 Here are some of the forms of GABA that I use with clients or in Consults, or can recommend they might get as a prescription if necessary: